eitancohen77/Figma-HTML-CSS-converter/README.md

 ### 3. Run the Server
 In your terminal, run:

+### SideNote
+If you dont have a usable token set up,

 `node server.js`

 This will run on localhost:3000.
 Over here you can see the output file.